MuskanTripathi/Squadstack_parkinglot/README.md

 Vehicle Registration numbers for all cars which are parked by the driver of a certain age, Slot number in which a car with a given vehicle registration plate is parked.
 Slot numbers of all slots where cars of drivers of a particular age are parked.
-We interact with the system via a file-based input system, i.e. it should accept a filename as an input.
-The file referenced by filename will contain a set of commands separated by a newline, we need to execute the commands in order and produce output.
+We get the input by reading input.txt directly (you’ll have to create it in your environment) .The file will contain a set of commands separated by a newline, we need to execute the commands in order and produce output.

 ### Input:- [inputs.txt]